 Born in Oxford, England, in May 1944, William was raised on the East Kent coast, mostly in Deal, the setting for his memoir The Boy with No Shoes.
 His parents were academics and it was an intellectually exciting, creative and liberal household.
-But as a home for small boy it was a cruel near disaster, as his memoir shows.
-But not quite, fortunately.
-Survival happens.
+But as a home for small boy it was difficult and abusive, as his memoir shows.
+But not quite a total disaster, fortunately.
+Survival and then healing happens.
 Just.
 Six decades later, from the safe distant of retrospect and as a novelist, William wouldn’t have missed it, or living near the sea, for the world!

 William is a Council Member of the Society of Authors.
 Other than writing and spending time with his close-knit family, his passions are hill-walking, art history, film and travel.